head line

 MEISE, Belgium – Cycling legend Eddy Merckx has entered a strategic partnership with investment company Sobradis.
 Both parties are convinced that the combination of their experience and competences, combined with a reinforcement of the management structure, offers the company the best perspectives for the future.

-“The partnership between Eddy Merckx and Sobradis guarantees a further profitable growth of the company.
-Our participation is aimed on the company as a whole and not just the brand name”, says Jürgen De Vuyst spokesman of Sobradis.
+"The partnership between Eddy Merckx and Sobradis guarantees a further profitable growth of the company.
+Our participation is aimed on the company as a whole and not just the brand name", says Jurgen De Vuyst spokesman of Sobradis.

 Eddy Merckx was one of the first influence I had in cycling.
 I would read anything I could find about him and in the US back then it was not much.
 Imagine my surprise that I got to meet him years later after he stopped racing, and yes I got his autograph with a little help from Paul.